A system solution for sanitation

 Building a winning team of donors in Bangladesh

 iDE’s mission is to increase incomes for poor rural households, not just during our project timeline, but well beyond it, enabling people to improve their standard of living for many years to come.
 To do this, iDE thinks beyond single projects to create strategies that significantly increase impact and success.
-For example, in Bangladesh, we proposed a portfolio approach to UNICEF and the Swiss Agency for Development and Cooperation (SDC), to rapidly scale up sanitation sales.
+For example, in Bangladesh, we proposed a portfolio approach to UNICEF and the Embassy of Switzerland, to rapidly scale up sanitation sales.

 Bangladesh is one of the most densely populated and least developed countries.
 An estimated 39 percent of Bangladeshis lack access to an improved toilet, with thousands dying each year from preventable water-borne diseases.
 In recent years, access to sanitation has significantly improved and the practice of open defecation has decreased.
 But despite this progress, the country has not met the UN Millennium Development Goal 7 on sustainable access to safe drinking water and basic sanitation access, both of which are critical for health and well-being.

 iDE demonstrated, with funding from SDC, that the poor are ready to invest in more hygienic solutions if they are customer-oriented, affordable, and available in local markets.
 In a separate project funded by UNICEF, we established a unique training method for local entrepreneurs.
 While these projects each had impressive results, we realized that we could multiply our impact and greatly accelerate widespread sanitary latrine adoption by combining efforts.